 The next layer that lies on top of the polycarbonate plastic base and spiral groove is a dye layer and this is where the digital information is stored.
 When blank recordable CDs are being recorded, the laser light alters the dye in very small spots inside of the spiral groove.
 These small spots represent the digital code of the stored information and are the equivalent of the pits or indents in read-only CD media.

 For CD-Rs, there are three types of dyes that are used:

 The next layer in a CD recordable is the metal reflective layer.
 When a recordable CD disc is being read, the laser light shines through the base of the disc (non-label side), hits a spot or non-spot area in the dye layer, and then hits the metal layer.
-The laser light then gets reflected back to create a signal that in turn constructs the digital code.
+The laser light then gets reflected back to create a signal that in turn constructs the digital code of 1 or 0.
 The metal layer in CD recordable media can be silver, silver alloy, or gold.
-Gold is by far the most stable and for long term storage of digital scrapbooking projects or other files, CD-Rs using gold metal are recommended.
+Gold is by far the most stable and will not oxidize when exposed to environmental pollutants.
+For the long term storage of digital scrapbooking projects or other files, CD-Rs using gold metal are recommended.
 In fact, the best combination for maximizing stability and longevity is a disc with a phthalocyanine dye and gold metal layer.

 To finish the disc structure, a thin lacquer layer is added on top of the metal to protect it from chemical and physical damage and then a label or printable surface layer is the final layer in the recordable disc structure.